 “Why did you start doing that?”(and then follow up by asking how they got started)

 "When did this happen?" (and then follow up by asking how it changed over time)

-Open-ended questions should be used sparingly in an interview because they can sometimes feel like they're taking over the show or interviewing your guest instead of letting them talk about themselves.
-However, there's nothing wrong with using a few open-ended questions early on in an interview if they relate directly to whom the person being interviewed is and why they're being interviewed in the first place.
-In other words: open-ended questions are great for establishing credibility for your guest and getting them talking about themselves without making it seem like you're trying too hard!
+In an interview, open-ended questions should be used sparingly because they can feel like they're taking over the show or interviewing your guest instead of allowing them to talk about themselves.
+There's nothing wrong with asking a few open-ended questions early in an interview if they're directly related to who the person being interviewed is and why they're being interviewed in the first place.
+In other words, open-ended questions are excellent for establishing credibility for your guest and getting them to talk about themselves without appearing forced!

 Don't be afraid to ask Tactical Questions

-Tactical questions are the best way to get your guest to share their best practices.
-These questions get your guest talking about specific actions they took to achieve a goal, which is better than asking them about general strategies that could be used by anyone.
+Tactical questions are the most effective way to elicit your guest's best practices.
+These questions elicit specific actions taken by your guest to achieve a goal, which is preferable to asking them about general strategies that anyone could use.

-For example, if you're creating a podcast about how people can start their own business, tactical questions might look like this: "What kind of steps did you take to start your business?
-What resources did you use?"
-By asking these types of questions, you'll get a more detailed answer than if you asked open-ended ones like: "What do I need to know before starting my business?"
+For example, if you're making a podcast about how to start your own business, tactical questions might look something like this: "What steps did you take to launch your business?
+What tools did you employ?"
+You'll get a more detailed answer if you ask these types of questions rather than open-ended ones like, "What do I need to know before starting my business?"

-Tactical Questions will make it easier for listeners who are trying something similar in their own lives and make sure they don't miss out on valuable information that could help them succeed!
+Tactical Questions will make it easier for listeners who are attempting something similar in their own lives to avoid missing out on valuable information that could help them succeed!

 We hope we inspired you to come up with some great podcast questions.
 Remember, you always want the guest to feel comfortable so that the conversation flows naturally.
 If you want to learn more about planing your podcast check out our Podcast Planning Template